jules2689/trudeau/trudeau/2020-04-21/trudeau.md

 Our super cluster initiative brings together small, medium-sized and large companies, academic institutions and not-for-profit organizations to generate bold ideas and innovate.
 So a few weeks ago, the digital technology supercluster challenged its  of over 500 firms to come up with solutions to help Canadians get through this pandemic.
 They received over 300 submissions and they are now moving forward on a number of key projects.
-Toronto's DNA Stack is developing a new cloud-based network that allows researchers who are looking to improve our ability to diagnose and treat COVID-19 to share their  Another company, foodex, is working with  partners to develop an e-grocery management system to make sure our health care workers, seniors and others have access to fresh food dhurg crisis.-- during this crisis. innovators are among the best in the world and it is great to see so many of them use their talents to help our communities.
+Toronto's DNA Stack is developing a new cloud-based network that allows researchers WHO are looking to improve our ability to diagnose and treat COVID-19 to share their  Another company, foodex, is working with  partners to develop an e-grocery management system to make sure our health care workers, seniors and others have access to fresh food dhurg crisis.-- during this crisis. innovators are among the best in the world and it is great to see so many of them use their talents to help our communities.
 This is yet another example of what we can achieve when we work together as team Canada.[speaking french].